sfia-andreidaniel/sockftp/README.md

 The program is written in Free Pascal, and is provided with full source code.
 It relies on Indy TCP/IP socket stack, in order to ensure stable and fast transfers.

+**FOR A BIG PICTURE, VIEW THE DIAGRAM FROM EXTRAS/DIAGRAM.PNG FILE**

 # 2. Features

 - Runs both on Linux and Windows